The number one thing most people miss on the keto diet? Pizza.

 Luckily, now you don’t have to miss your favorite comfort food.
-With this cauliflower pizza crust, you can indulge without feeling guilty.
-There are only 5 grams of total carbohydrates in this recipe, making it perfectly keto-friendly.
-And the best part?
-It tastes just like the real thing.
+With this cauliflower pizza crust keto recipe, you can indulge without worrying about a soaring carb count.

 What Makes This Cauliflower Pizza Crust Different

 By now, there are hundreds of cauliflower pizza crust recipes available online.
-Some brands, including Trader Joe’s, even came out with a frozen pizza with a cauliflower crust in recent years.
-What sets this recipe apart?
+Some brands, including Trader Joe’s, have even created frozen pizza with a cauliflower crust.
+But what sets this recipe apart?

 Many cauliflower pizza crust recipes use regular white flour as an ingredient.
-Read that sentence again.
-They simply mix cooked cauliflower florets into the dough, marketing it as a healthy recipe.
+They simply mix cooked cauliflower florets into the dough and then call it a healthy recipe.
 In reality, it’s still high in carbs and not gluten-free.

-This recipe uses coconut flour, which contains 4 grams of healthy, saturated fats per two tablespoons.
-Coconut flour is an excellent source of MCTs (medium chain triglycerides), your body’s preferred energy source for converting fat to energy (ketones).
+This low-carb cauliflower pizza crust uses coconut flour, which contains 4 grams of healthy, saturated fats per two tablespoons.
+Coconut flour is an excellent source of MCTs (medium-chain triglycerides), your body’s preferred energy source for converting fat to energy (ketones).

 This recipe doesn’t use mozzarella cheese or any other form of dairy.
 Instead, Italian seasoning gives this crust its flavor.
-You can find Italian seasoning at the grocery store, or make your own blend by combining basil, garlic powder, oregano, thyme and marjoram.
+You can find Italian seasoning at the grocery store, or make your own blend by combining basil with one teaspoon garlic powder, oregano, thyme, and marjoram.

 How to Make a Cauliflower Pizza Crust

-As mentioned earlier, making a cauliflower crust is a tricky process, but it’s well worth the effort.
+Making a low-carb pizza crust can be a tricky process, but it’s well worth the effort.
 Carve out 30 minutes of prep time in order to assemble your crust.
-Here are a few tips to help you.
+Here are a few tips to help you out.

 Buy Pre-Riced Cauliflower

 Most large grocery chains now carry pre-riced cauliflower, which is convenient.
 (But make sure it’s not loaded with starches.)
 Avoid riced cauliflower that comes in the frozen aisle, as it might make your recipe too soggy.

 Use Parchment Paper

-Since it’s incredibly difficult to extract all the water for the cauliflower, your dough may still be a little sticky.
+Since it’s difficult to extract all the water from cauliflower, your dough may still be a little sticky.
 Be sure to place a sheet of parchment paper on the baking sheet below the pizza.
 If you place the dough directly on a pizza stone or baking sheet, it might remain glued to the surface after baking.

-Substituting cauliflower for flour in your crust makes your pizza low carb, but it also carries a host of nutrition benefits.
+Substituting cauliflower for flour in your crust makes your pizza low in carbs, but it also carries a host of nutrition benefits.
 These are just some of the benefits of this cauliflower pizza crust keto recipe.

 1. Abundant in Vitamins and Minerals

-Cauliflower is a strong source for vitamins C and K. The human body isn’t capable of producing vitamin C itself, so it’s important we add foods into our diet that are a strong source of this immune-boosting vitamin.
-In fact, only a single cup serving of cauliflower contains over 73% of the daily recommended value of vitamin C.
+Cauliflower is an excellent source of vitamins C and K. The human body isn’t capable of producing vitamin C itself, so it’s important to eat foods that are loaded with this immune-boosting vitamin.
+A single-cup serving of cauliflower contains over 73% of the daily recommended value of vitamin C*.

-Vitamin K is another important vitamin we get when we consume cauliflower.
-It is a fat-soluble vitamin, so eating it with healthy fat sources are not only recommended, but necessary to get the benefits of the vitamin.
-Vitamin K is also known to improve bone health and keeping the skeletal muscle structures healthy[*].
+Vitamin K is another important vitamin in cauliflower.
+It’s a fat-soluble vitamin, so eating it with healthy fat sources is not only recommended but necessary to get the benefits of the vitamin.
+Vitamin K is also known to improve bone health and keep the skeletal muscle structures healthy[*].

 2. Anti-Inflammatory Properties

-Inflammation is one of the root causes for most of the chronic diseases.
-Cauliflower contains a variety of antioxidants and anti-inflammatories including beta-carotene, beta-crypotoxanthin and caffeic acid which all help reduce oxidative stress in the body (the damages of free radicals)[*].
+Inflammation is one of the root causes of most of today’s chronic diseases.
+Cauliflower contains a variety of antioxidants and anti-inflammatories, including beta-carotene, beta-cryptoxanthin, and caffeic acid.
+All of these compounds help reduce oxidative stress in the body (the damages of free radicals)[*].

 3. Helps the Balance of Hormones

-Hormonal imbalances are more common than you may think.
+Hormonal imbalances are more common than you might think.
 And (no surprise here) they’re often caused by poor diet and poor lifestyle choices.
-Foods such as soy, dairy, yeast and refined oils can have a negative impact on the one hormone in particular, estrogen.
+Foods such as soy, dairy, yeast, and refined oils can have a negative impact on one hormone in particular — estrogen.

 These foods are capable of increasing your levels of estrogen, which can throw off the rest of your hormone patterns.
-Cauliflower has been shown to provide antioxidants that help balance and reduce the levels of estrogen[*].
+Cauliflower can provide antioxidants that help balance and reduce the levels of estrogen[*].

 Since you’re preparing this pizza as a keto-friendly option, stick to meat and vegetables as toppings.
-Tonight isn’t the time to prepare a Hawaiian pizza (and, it must be said — pineapple doesn’t belong on pizza, anyway).
+Now isn’t the time to prepare a Hawaiian pizza.
+(Pineapple doesn’t belong on pizza, anyway.)

 After your crust has baked until golden brown, add a layer of pizza sauce.
-Add your favorite toppings, such as tomato sauce, pepperoni, zucchini, onions, olives, turkey sausage, bell peppers or other toppings you enjoy on a traditional pizza.
+Add your favorite toppings, such as tomato sauce, pepperoni, zucchini, onions, olives, turkey sausage, bell peppers, or low-carb veggies.

-The next time you’re craving that satiating slice of pizza, try out this keto pizza crust with cauliflower rice as a healthy alternative!
+The next time you’re craving a satiating slice of pizza, try this keto pizza crust with cauliflower rice as a healthy alternative.
 You’ll get the same fulfilling taste while maintaining ketosis and creating healthy eating patterns for the future.
 Or, if you’re looking for more pizza recipes, try this fathead pizza crust and sugar-free marinara sauce.Print

 Craving pizza?
-This dairy-free cauliflower pizza crust is keto-friendly and is a great alternative to the high-carb pizza you might be used to.
+This dairy-free cauliflower pizza crust is keto-friendly and a great alternative to high-carb pizzas.